Willow (TV series): Critical response

 Steve Greene of IndieWire gave Willow a B− rating, saying it struggles with integrating nostalgia and modern sensibilities.
 They found the show initially bogged down by its need to justify its existence and modernize a decades-old story, leading to a disjointed mix of self-aware comedy and serious fantasy elements.
 Greene noted that while the series starts off unevenly, it finds its footing in the second half with engaging side quests and improved character dynamics.
 They appreciated the show's ability to carve out its own identity despite its connections to the original film and other fantasy franchises.
 Alan Sepinwall of Rolling Stone criticized Willow for its uneven tone and identity crisis.
 They noted that while it revisits the world of the original film with a mix of new and returning characters, it struggles to balance its nostalgic elements with contemporary humor and modern references.
 Sepinwall found the series entertaining at times, particularly appreciating the engaging action sequences and visually appealing production design.
 However, they felt that the show's attempt to cater to both fans of the original and new viewers resulted in a lack of clear focus and emotional depth.
 Despite its potential, Sepinwall believed Willow often falters in maintaining a consistent tone and narrative drive.

+Erik Kain of Forbes called Willow an "abomination" and said it was more like a YA drama than epic fantasy.
+He had the harshest reaction to the costumes, calling them "cheap", and the dialog, which he labeled "deeply cringe-inducing".
+He reserved his most vitriolic condemnation for the score which used rock music instead of what he called the "gorgeous, memorable James Horner score".
+Kain noted the irony that the show had racial diversity and queer representation, but lacked diversity as it pertained to characters, pointing out the original movie "had a Nelwyn, a rogue, two filthy little faeries and a baby [while the] show has three teenage girls, two teenage boys plus Willow and Boorman".
+He summed the show up as "cheesy" and "a dreadful mess".